Registered Nurse to Bachelor of Science in Nursing (RN-BSN)

 Yes.
 However, the program is only for prospective students who already have an RN license in California or are eligible to take the national licensing exam for Registered Nurses.

-- How long will the RN to BS in Nursing Program take?
+- How long will the RN-BSN Program take?

-- Can I work while I am in the RN to BS program?
+- Can I work while I am in the RN-BSN program?

 Attending school requires significant study time.
 We encourage each student to assess their ability to work, study and balance other commitments.
 Please note: All students must enroll in a minimum of six units their first semester at SDSU.